The Unbounded Denominators Conjecture: Nevanlinna theory and uniform mean growth near the boundary

 \subsubsection{A historical note}

-The bound~(\ref{our second main}) can be compared to the well-known particular case for entire holomorphic functions of the classical Nevanlinna second main theorem (whose method of proof we emulate here), stating that for any entire function $g : \C \to \C$, and any $N$-tuple of pairwise distinct points $a_1, \ldots, a_N \in \C$, the Nevanlinna characteristic $T(r,g) = m(r,g) = \int_{|z| = r} \log^+{|g|} \, \mu_{\mathrm{Haar}}$ satisfies the upper bound

-outside of an exceptional set of radii $r \in E \subset [0,\infty)$ of finite Lebesgue measure: $m(E) < \infty$.
+The bound~(\ref{our second main}) can be compared to the well-known particular case for entire holomorphic functions of the classical Nevanlinna second main theorem (whose method of proof we emulate here), stating that for any entire function $g : \C \to \C$, and any $N$-tuple of pairwise distinct points $a_1, \ldots, a_N \in \C$, the Nevanlinna characteristic $T(r,g) = m(r,g) = \int_{|z| = r} \log^+{|g|} \, \mu_{\mathrm{Haar}}$ satisfies the upper bound \numequation (N-1) T(r, g) + N_{\mathrm{ram}}(r, g) \leq \sum_{i=1}^N N(r, a_i) + O(\log{T(r,g)}) + O( \log{r} ) \end{equation} outside of an exceptional set of radii $r \in E \subset [0,\infty)$ of finite Lebesgue measure: $m(E) < \infty$.
 Here $N_{\mathrm{ram}}(r, g) = N(r, 1/g')$ is a ramification term, which is always nonnegative and vanishes if the map $g$ is \'etale.
 This is Nevanlinna's quantitative strengthening of Picard's theorem on at most one omitted value for a nonconstant entire function, for if each of $a_1, \ldots, a_N$ is omitted then all counting terms $N(r, a_i) = 0$ vanish on the right-hand side of~(\ref{Nevanlinna's Picard}), leading if $N \geq 2$ to an $O(\log{r})$ upper bound on the growth $T(r,g)$ of $g$.
 The idea is that we similarly have a holomorphic map $F_N$ omitting the $N$ values $a_h = \exp(2\pi i h/N)$, except $F_N$ is on a disc rather than the entire plane, and that (\ref{Nevanlinna's Picard}) largely extends as a growth bound for holomorphic maps on a disc.
 For such completely quantitative results we refer the reader to Hinkkanen~\cite[Theorem 3]{Hinkkanen} or Cherry--Ye~\cite[Theorem~4.2.1 or Theorem~2.8.6]{CherryYe}.
 We cannot directly apply these general theorems in their verbatim forms as they only lead to a bound of the form $m(r, F_N) \ll \frac{1}{N}\log{\frac{1}{1-r}} + \log{N}$ in place of the required $m(r,F_N) \ll \frac{1}{N} \log{\frac{N}{1-r}}$; cf. the term $(q+1)\log(q/\delta)$ in~\cite[line~(1.24)]{Hinkkanen}, where $q = N$ signifies the number of targets $a_i$.
 But fortuitously we were able to modify their proofs by making an additional use of the key pivot relation~(\ref{choice of p}) particular to our situation of $\{a_1, \ldots, a_q\} = \mu_N$.

 For our case of functions on the disc, we compare to ~\cite[Theorem~2.1]{Hayman}.
 For holomorphic $f$, we again have the \emph{ramification term} $N_{\mathrm{ram}}(r, f) = N(r, 1/f')$ (this term is denoted by $N_1(r)$ in~\cite{Hayman}), which is always nonnegative.
 In~\eqref{Nram}, even without using the \'etaleness of $F_N$, one would drop the ramification term by positivity and still obtain the requisite bound $\displaystyle m\Big( r, \frac{\varphi}{\varphi'} \Big) \leq m\Big( r, \frac{\varphi'}{\varphi} \Big) + N\Big( r, 1/\varphi \Big)$.
 In this way, our treatment also recovers the bound $\int_{|z| = r} \log^+{|\varphi|} \, \mu_{\mathrm{Haar}} \leq \frac{1}{N-1}\log{\frac{1}{1-r}} + O_{\varphi}(1)$ for every holomorphic map $\varphi : D(0,1) \to \C \setminus \mu_N$ avoiding the $N$-th roots of unity (which is not necessarily the universal covering map).